93aef0ce4dd141ece6f5/section-crypt/README.md

 # section-crypt

-Proof of Concept code for encrypting the code section on disk then decrypting it on runtime and jumping to orignal entry point
+Proof of Concept code for encrypting the code section on disk then decrypting it on runtime and jumping to original entry point using a new section

 How-To: Using Windows executable:
 Usage: crypt.exe [FILE TO BE CRYPTED] [OUTFILE FILE]